some of our 2017 partners

 A 'Local Resilience Forum' (LRF) is a forum formed in a police area of the United Kingdom by key emergency responders and specific supporting agencies.
 It is a requirement of the Civil Contingencies Act 2004.
 LRFs are multi-agency partnerships made up of representatives from local public services, including the emergency services, local authorities, the NHS, the Environment Agency and others.

-The role of Local Resilience Forums entails many legal duties which include the duty to assess risk (i.e. publish local risk register), maintain emergency plans and to communicate with the public.
+The role of Local Resilience Forums entails many legal duties which include the duty to assess risk (i.e. publish local risk register), maintain emergency plans and to inform and communicate with the public.
 Building 'resilience' has recently become a buzzword, meaning many things to many people, but that diversity, while perhaps confusing to some is also a real strength and asset, especially when it comes to pro-active preparedness that encompasses many diverse aspects.

 The campaign runs actively every year throughout September.
 Resources are available all year to boost preparedness and build resilience.
 You are welcome to join and participate anytime.
 Preparedness and resilience are a 'group sport', a race where everybody wins all the time.
 So what are you waiting for?
 Join us, boost your personal resilience and raise awareness for emergency preparedness!